Finding any new bumps, moles, warts, or skin tags can be unnerving and it’s not uncommon to quickly move to the idea that it might be cancerous.

 What to Do Next

-Becoming aware of how to tell if a wart is cancerous is the first step.
+Becoming aware of how to tell if a wart or skin tag is cancerous is the first step.
 If you’ve visited your doctor and received a diagnosis, the next step is to discuss whether or not you’ll need surgery or if you’re interested in a skin cancer alternative treatment plan.

 At Immunity Therapy Center, we specialize in alternative cancer treatments to help you fight your battle with cancer.
 Our skin cancer natural treatment program is designed to stimulate your immune system so that it can help fight cancer cells.
 We combine diet with natural, non-invasive, therapies that will work against your cancer cells’ weaknesses.